Three Days in Monterey Wine Country

 Day 1: Carmel-by-the-Sea

 Sprinkled amongst the picturesque cottages and delicious restaurants in quaint Carmel-by-the-Sea is a network of local wine tasting rooms with exquisite outdoor seating areas.
-In the one-square mile area of downtown there are over 15 tasting rooms - needless to say you will have a packed wine tasting schedule awaiting you!
+In the one-square mile area of downtown there are over 15 tasting rooms such as Talbott Vineyards Tasting Room and Scheid Vineyards - needless to say you will have a packed wine tasting schedule awaiting you!
 Reservations are recommended.

 Insider’s Tip: Head down to the soft white sands of Carmel Beach and enjoy a bottle of your recently purchased wine and soak in nature’s spectacular sunset show.